Are graduate studies available for this program? No

 Can you minor in this program?
 No

-Popular second majors: finance, modern languages and literatures, political science
+Popular second majors: finance, marketing, modern languages and literatures, political science

 This fact sheet is also available as a PDF.

 Does working overseas appeal to you?
 Are you a leader comfortable with making decisions?
-Stetson University's international business program prepares students for leadership and managerial roles in companies working across national borders.
+Stetson's International Business program prepares students for leadership and managerial roles in companies working across national borders.
 The program's goal is to develop students' ability to think creatively, analytically and ethically in dynamic global environments.

 Academics and Research